TROVE + THE FUTURE of NEWS

 Trove's Android experience started as a shim, and any improvements to the responsive web app would naturally migrate.
 Working with the dev team, we were able to translate certain browser-based actions off to native controls when it was logical.

-We were gauging user demand for Android support before building a pure native app.
-When the Amazon Fire Phone and Amazon Echo debuted, we took advantage of being one of the first properties to exploit their respective new features.
+We gauged user demand for Android support before building a pure native app.
+When the Amazon Fire Phone and Amazon Echo debuted, we took advantage of being among the first to exploit their respective new features.

-• On Fire phone, it was Firefly, a tool that automatically recognizes text, sounds, and objects — then offering a way to buy identified items through Amazon's online store.
+• On the Fire phone, it was Firefly, a tool that automatically recognizes text, sounds, and objects.
+It then offered a way to buy identified items through Amazon's online store.

-• On the Amazon Echo, it was Alexa's capability to read the daily top headlines from Trove.
+• On the Amazon Echo, Alexa could read the daily top headlines from Trove.

 Trove for Fire phone seamlessly connected Trove’s active communities with Amazon’s user base through the Firefly plugin.
-When you used Firefly to scan something, you’d see Trove results that include news articles and troves.
-While you shopped, reviewed, and shared with your Amazon Fire phone, you could read more about your topic of interest, including what Trove’s curators are suggesting for their followers.
+When you used Firefly to scan something, you’d see Trove results, including news articles and troves.
+While you shopped, reviewed, and shared with your Amazon Fire phone, you could read more about your topic of interest, including what Trove’s curators suggest for their followers.

 RESULTS: iOS

-Web app improvements were migrated to the iOS experience when they had proven their worth.
+Web app improvements were migrated to the iOS experience when they proved their value to the UX.

-• We moved away from the hamburger menu and the dual left/right menus.
+• We moved away from the hamburger and dual left/right menus.
 Originally meant to expose more content, it created more visual clutter and introduced the paradox of choice.

-• In its place, was a streamlined tab menu that highlighted the core actions of the Trove app.
+• A streamlined tab menu that highlighted the Trove app's core actions replaced the hamburger menu.

-• We repurposed a "peek" state as a dedicated view for conversations and that respective trove's metadata.
+• We repurposed a "peek" state as a dedicated view for conversations and the metadata of that respective trove.

 • User's profiles and the troves they curated were given distinct treatments to differentiate them from news sources. e.g. (Chris Droukas' Cooking trove vs. the Bon Appétit trove).